No matter what type of plan you have, it's in your best interest to manage your monthly checks to get the best value out of SpeedCurve.

 The number of checks is based on first combining the number of settings you add:

-Sites x Templates x Regions x Browsers x Times x 3 Checks = Total site checks
+Sites x Templates (URLs) x Regions x Browsers x Test Times x 3 Checks = Total site checks

 Every time you use the "Test Now" button or do a deploy using the API we do an extra round of tests on your main site:

-1 Main Site x Templates x Regions x Browsers (& viewports if responsive enabled) x 3 Checks = Total "Test Now" / Deploy
+1 Main Site x Templates x Regions x Browsers x 3 Checks = Total "Test Now" / Deploy

-Then we just add the site checks, any responsive checks and also any deployment checks you've triggered via the API to get the total number of checks for the month:
+Then we just add the site checks and any deployment checks you've triggered via the API to get the total number of checks for the month:

-Site checks + Responsive checks + Deploy checks = Total number of checks per month
+Site checks + Deploy checks = Total number of checks per month

 How can I manage my checks budget?